Fibre Optic PON importance explained.

 Fibre Optic Networks

-Fibre Optic Cable is used for transmitting data via a light-signal, everyone understands this.
+Fibre Optic PON uses a light-signal for transmitting data, everyone understands this.

 But, not everyone is aware that there are different ways to allow these signals to reach their intended destination.

-As such, there are two kinds of fibre optic networks that are used to reach this goal:
+As such, there are a number of optical network that are used to reach this goal:

-In this article, our focus will be on the second network type.
+In this article, we will focus on the second network type.

 Herein, we will see why the Passive Optical Network is gaining importance today.